 Monitoring plots have been pegged using metal star-pickets fitted with a yellow cap and marked with the plot reference.
-Two star-pickets were positioned at each plot, one at the start and one at the end of the midline (or 50 m transect) of each BAM plot.
+Two star-pickets were positioned at each plot, one at the start and one at the end of the midline (or 50m transect) of each BAM plot.
 The plots were selected randomly whilst in the field, aiming to monitor each of the following areas:

-- Amenity bund rehabilitation area this is an approximate 8 ha revegetation area in the northwest of the site which is one of the areas directly impacted by the proposed quarry operations and which requires prioritised rehabilitation efforts according to the RLMP.
-One permanent rehabilitation monitoring plot (RM1) was established in this area in 2021. - Habitat Management Area this is 130 ha in the northeast of the site, of which 25 ha requires rehabilitation via assisted regeneration and planting according to the RLMP.
-Two retained vegetation plots were established in this area in 2020 (R3 and R4), and these plots are monitored every 3 years.
+- Amenity bund rehabilitation area this is an approximate 8ha revegetation area in the northwest of the site which is one of the areas directly impacted by the proposed quarry operations and which requires prioritised rehabilitation efforts according to the RLMP.
+One permanent rehabilitation monitoring plot (RM1) was established in this area in 2021 and has been monitored in 2024.
+Plot orientation has been adjusted to ensure that it is positioned within the planting area. - Habitat Management Area this is 130ha in the northeast of the site, of which 25ha requires rehabilitation via assisted regeneration and planting according to the RLMP.
+Two retained vegetation plots were established in this area in 2020 (R3 and R4), and these plots are monitored every 3 years, therefore have not been monitored in 2024.
 In 2021 two rehabilitation monitoring plots (RM2 and RM3) were established within previously cleared and managed parts of the HMA.
-These plots are monitored annual for 5 years to determine whether planting is required. - Cultural Heritage Management Area the cultural heritage management area is directly south of the western emplacement area and is to be managed as retained native vegetation.
-One retained vegetation monitoring plot (R1) was established within this area in 2020. - Joarimin Creek Management Area occurs north of the Main Southern Railway and is to be managed as retained native vegetation.
-One retained vegetation monitoring plot (R2) was established within this area in 2020. - Biodiversity Offset Area this is 185 ha in the south of the site, of which 5.5 ha is to be regenerated (via direct seeding and tube-stock planting) according to the RLMP.
-One permanent rehabilitation monitoring plot (RM4) was established in this area in 2021. - Box-Gum Woodland CEEC Regeneration in relation to the 185 ha Biodiversity Offset Area in the south of the site, an additional 22 ha of this area is to be regenerated according to the Box-Gum Woodland Management Plan (Umwelt 2013).
-One permanent rehabilitation monitoring plot (RM5) was established in this area in 2021. - Retained Box-Gum Woodland (non-revegetated area) three additional areas in the south of the Lynwood Quarry site are to be monitored in accordance with the Box-Gum Woodland Management Plan (Umwelt 2013).
-Two permanent rehabilitation monitoring plots (BG1 and BG2) were established in this area in 2021. - Core Riparian Corridors the core riparian corridors of Jaorimin and Marulan Creeks extend as a narrow band through the north and south of the site respectively.
+These plots were monitored in 2024 and are monitored annual for 5 years to determine whether planting is required. - Cultural Heritage Management Area the cultural heritage management area is directly south of the western emplacement area and is to be managed as retained native vegetation.
+One retained vegetation monitoring plot (R1) was established within this area in 2020 and did not require monitoring in 2024. - Joarimin Creek Management Area occurs north of the Main Southern Railway and is to be managed as retained native vegetation.
+One retained vegetation monitoring plot (R2) was established within this area in 2020 and did not require monitoring in 2024. - Biodiversity Offset Area this is a 185ha in the south of the site, of which 5.5ha is to be regenerated (via direct seeding and tube-stock planting) according to the RLMP.
+One permanent rehabilitation monitoring plot (RM4) was established in this area in 2021.
+Monitoring of RM4 ceased in 2023. - Box-Gum Woodland CEEC Regeneration in relation to the 185ha Biodiversity Offset Area in the south of the site, an additional 22ha of this area is to be regenerated according to the Box-Gum Woodland Management Plan (Umwelt 2013).
+One permanent rehabilitation monitoring plot (RM5) was established in this area in 2021 and was monitored in 2024. - Retained Box-Gum Woodland (non-revegetated area) three additional areas in the south of the Lynwood Quarry site are to be monitored in accordance with the Box-Gum Woodland Management Plan (Umwelt 2013).
+Two permanent rehabilitation monitoring plots (BG1 and BG2) were established in this area in 2021, and these were monitored in 2024. - Core Riparian Corridors the core riparian corridors of Jaorimin and Marulan Creeks extend as a narrow band through the north and south of the site respectively.
 These areas are to be rehabilitated including cattle exclusion and passive and active regeneration as required.
-Two permanent rehabilitation monitoring plots (CR1 and CR2) were established within these areas in 2022.
+Two permanent rehabilitation monitoring plots (CR1 and CR2) were established within these areas in 2022 and have been monitored in 2024.